jakoblrosen/minigit/readme.md

 The *search* function will return a *HashNode* struct that can be used to retrieve the *key* value as well as associated *commit_nums*.
 The hashing process used to search for a *HashNode* is the same process used to insert one, so if a *HashNode* with the specified *key* exists, it will be found.
 If there is no *HashNode* with the specified *key*, an exception is thrown and handled accordingly.

+## SHA-1 ##

+### Overview ###

+The hash table class utelizes a header-only implementation of the SHA-1 hashing algorithm.
+SHA-1 hashes are comprised of 20 bytes, or 40 hexadecimal digits.
+This leads to incredibly unique hashes as a result.
+In order to use the hashing function, initialize a new SHA-1 object, and then call the member function ```final(key)``` with a string key value.
+The output will be a string, so it will need to be converted into a decimal integer later.

+### Final ###

+The *final* function of the SHA-1 class is what causes all of the transformations to be applied to the digest, which is what the final hash is.
+The transformation process involves 40 rotations and other bitwise operations which are all reapeatable, but also very unique.
+This results in a very strong hashing algorithm with a low likelihood of collisions in a large enough table.

 ## Tests ##

 For running tests, navigate into the build directory and execute the command ```./run_tests```.